Krystal (film): Plot

 At a family meeting, after his mother recites a new poem, he declares his feelings for Krystal.
 Hearing about her background, they disapprove.
-Campbell gives Taylor his first tastes of alcohol and marijuana.
+Campbell gives Taylor his first taste of alcohol and marijuana.
 He also suggests he lose his good guy demeanor.
 To woo her, Taylor joins the Alcoholics Anonymous meetings to hopefully connect with Krystal, despite the fact that he had alcohol only once in his life.
 He models a bad-boy image of Bo, another AA member, walking her home.

-He finds out Krystal is the working class single mother of Bobby, a teenager two years younger than Taylor.
+He finds out Krystal is the working-class single mother of Bobby, a teenager two years younger than Taylor.
 Bobby requires a wheelchair after his father ran him over while intoxicated.

 Taylor accompanies Krystal when she collects Bobby from school, who's suspended for aggression.
 He tells her ex Willie was stalking him, which she doesn't believe.
 She asks Taylor to get him home.
 On the way, they stop by the gallery.

 There, Willie shows up, telling Bobby to go with him.
 Knowing he doesn't want to go, Taylor stands up to him, getting knifed in the leg.
 Bobby takes him out with the chair, and they hightail it out of there.
-He finds them, but gets hit by a car.
+He finds them but gets hit by a car.

 That evening, when Krystal comes home, she treats Taylor's wound and they are intimate.
-The next day, when she and Bobby come for lunch, Taylor's family behaves abismally so they leave.
+The next day, when she and Bobby come for lunch, Taylor's family behaves abysmally so they leave.
 He chases her down at the AA meeting, where Bo is speaking again.
 Krystal realizes who he's been emulating.
 She stomps out and drags her ex Willie, who had followed them, with her.

-Several days pass, Taylor pining for Krystal, finally Bobby calls for help.
+Several days pass, Taylor pining for Krystal, and finally, Bobby calls for help.
 He finds them holed up in a motel, Krystal high.
 Taylor takes them back to his parents' where Willie has shown up.
 As another PAT attack has come on they rush to the hospital, but Krystal soothes him.
 Some days later, she heads off for a detox program, leaving Bobby with Taylor and his family.